LunarWatcher/Spaceport/docs/Tests.md

 # Running tests

 **Note:** I do not recommend manually running tests.
 They require access to a database, and will eat anything that conflicts with test dependencies or tables.
 It needs a user called `spaceport-test` that can log in without a password, into a database by the same name.
+This has security implications if the database config is set up incorrectly.
+Due to the nature of Spaceport, it's exposed outside the device.
+This can open an attack vector in improperly configured databases.

 Postgresql is extremely unfriendly from a consumer test POV, by not offering an (easily discoverable) way to automate testing.